 5.6 PM{2.5}

-$PM{2.5}$ concentrations are generally stable throughout much of the year, and relatively similar values are measured at sites throughout the state.
-Concentrations are typically highest during the winter months, due to thermal inversions that lead to a reduction in the vertical exchange of low-level air, effectively trapping particulate and gaseous pollutants at the earth's surface.
-Platteville, Longmont, and Greeley experienced elevated concentrations in December and most other sites had their highest concentrations in January.
+$PM{2.5}$ concentrations are generally stable throughout much of the year, reaching maximum values during the winter months.
+Relatively similar values are measured at sites throughout the state.
 The graphs here may include exceptional event data.